-We are used to hearing that breakfast is the most important meal of the day and we often eat as soon as we get up in the morning simply as a matter of habit and convenience.
-Our tutor on the X-Pert pre-diabetes course asked us to consider if that was still right for us.
-We might wake up with high levels of glucose in our blood already so routinely getting up and then eating carb-dense bread, sugary commercial breakfast cereals, porridge or fruit smoothies (especially those made with exotic fruits such as bananas, mango or pineapple) might overload us with energy that we simply don’t need at that point and we can’t adequately process.
+We are used to hearing that breakfast is the most important meal of the day and often eat as soon as we get up in the morning simply as a matter of habit and convenience.
+The tutor on the X-Pert pre-diabetes course asked us to consider whether that was still right for us.
+If we wake up with high levels of glucose in our blood already, routinely getting up and then eating carb-dense bread, sugary commercial breakfast cereals, porridge or fruit smoothies (especially those made with exotic fruits such as bananas, mango or pineapple) might overload us with energy that we simply don’t need at that point and can’t adequately process.

-My daily favourite: 100g plain Greek yoghurt, 5g ground flaxseed, 80g blueberries, strawberries or raspberries: I weigh it out in the same bowl so I don’t overdo the portion size.
-100g of Greek yoghurt delivers protein, calcium and healthy fats that make me feel full and just 5g of carbohydrate, blueberries and raspberries add about 7g but give flavour and vitamin C, the milled flaxseed is high in omega 3.
+100g plain Greek yoghurt, 5g ground flaxseed and 80g blueberries, strawberries or raspberries.
+I weigh it out in the same bowl so I don’t overdo the portion size.
+Just 100g of Greek yoghurt delivers enough protein, calcium and healthy fats to make me feel full and just 5g of carbohydrate.
+The blueberries and raspberries add about 7g but give flavour and vitamin C. The milled flaxseed is high in omega 3.
 Total: 13g of carbohydrate and 224 calories.

 Adding a chopped nut topping like almonds (25g of almonds = 160 calories and 2g carbs) can boost the protein content without adding a big carb spike but watch out for the calories.